ustc-ivclab/EPM/README.md

 ## :love_you_gesture: Citation
-If you find our work useful for your research, please consider citing the paper:
+If you find our work useful for your research, please consider citing the paper and our previous paper:
 ```
 @article{feng2023partition,
   title={Partition map prediction for fast block partitioning in VVC intra-frame coding},